 - A photocopy of your DVLA driving licence or EEA driving licence and GB counterpart

 - A photocopy of your passport or other proof to show you have the right to live and work in the UK

 - A photocopy of the certificate showing you have passed the topographical skills assessment test

 How long does it take to get my PCO licence?

 It can take between 12 and 16 weeks for your application to be processed and it’s worth noting that renewal applications are always processed before the existing licence expires so there is no definite timescale to how long it takes.
-Just make sure that you’ve completed the forms as best as you can so that there are no hold-ups just because you didn’t fill in part of a form.
-Other delays can be put down to the wait for your CRB check as it’s not only minicab drivers who need to be checked, but teachers, nurses, etc + the fact that there are so many application being received at TfL.
+Just make sure that you’ve completed the forms as best you can so that there are no hold-ups.
+Other delays can be put down to the wait for your DBS, CRB check as it’s not only minicab drivers who need to be checked, but teachers, nurses, etc + the fact that there are so many application being received at TfL.

 Where is my application form?
 Where is my licence?

 If you have waited 10 days and still not got your application form or if you sent your completed forms off months ago and want to keep track and know how your application is proceeding then please contact Transport for London using the details below: